aditn/ece447/lab2/src/README.txt

-In our design, we left the majority the handling of control signals to our mips_decoder module, such as enabling registers, selecting inputs and outputs for muxes, and selecting operations for our own modules to perform.
-For wires with multiple different inputs, we used muxes that were controlled by the mips_decoder.
-For load and store operations, we created special loader and storer modules to handle storing and loading bytes and halfwords.
-Also, our ALU handled branch conditions.
-For our HI and LO registers, we simply used normal registers that were enabled by the decoder.
+This design is very similar to the stalling design in that we first split the design into the 5 stages (IF,ID,EX,MEM,WB) by having registers at each stage to store necessary value.
+Most control bits were also propogated throughout the stages EX, MEM, and WB.
+We kept out stalling checking/ enabling module nearly intact, however we only allowed a stall for RAW hazards on load instructions that were at the time in the EX stage.
+The forwarding module was then added to pass the calculated value from the beginning of the MEM stage or the beginning of the WB stage to the EX stage for the instruction that is causing a RAW hazard.

-The critical path of our synthesized is through the decoder, the sign extend mux for immediates, the mux to choose between the second input for the ALU (either Rt data or the immediate), then the ALU, and finally the output for the memory address to read/write from.
+The critical path is through the output of the ALU in the MEM stage, then through the forwarding module, then through the ALU inputs, through the ALU and ending at the output of the ALU in the MEM stage again.
-The minimum clock cycle is 8.59 ns.
+The minimum clock cycle is 9.07 ns.

-We spent approximately 1 hour planning the design, 18 hours capturing the design, 6 hours testing the design, and 4 hours debugging.
+We spent about 1 hr on planning the design, 1 hr capturing the design, 30 min for testing the design and 1 hr for debugging.